Close

 How is the course assessed?

-• Throughout the two years we will be ensuring that students are ‘exam ready’ and many of our assessments will be completed in timed conditions to prepare students for the rigours of GCSE examinations.
-All students will study both GCSEs in Year 10 and if it will be beneficial for them to continue with English Language only, that decision will be made in Year 11
+Throughout the two years we will be ensuring that students are ‘exam ready’ and many of our assessments will be completed in timed conditions to prepare students for the rigours of GCSE examinations.
+All students will study both GCSEs in Year 10 and if it will be beneficial for them to continue with English Language only, that decision will be made in Year 11.

 How long are the examinations?

-What do you cover on the course?
+What is covered on the course?

 Literature:

-1. Shakespeare: Macbeth
+• Shakespeare: Macbeth

 Language: